TryGhost/docs/content/install/local.md

 ## Overview

-Running Ghost locally is the easiest way to get your own copy of the softwar running and be able to do some local development with it.
-By the end of this tutorial you will have completed a local Ghost install that runs in development mode using SQLite3.
+Running Ghost locally is the easiest way to get your own copy of the software running and be able to do some local development with it.
+By the end of this guide you will have completed a local Ghost install that runs in development mode using SQLite3.

 This install is **not** suitable for [production use](/install/ubuntu/) or [contributing](/install/source/) to core.